SamDrummond/ArcGISWebSessionWrapper/README.md

-# ArcGISServerGenerateToken #
+# ArcGISWebSessionWrapper #
-Generate a token for an ArcGIS Server federated with Portal for ArcGIS using NTLM Security.
+A collection of python classes used to create a 'requests' session for managing request to an on-premise ArcGIS Server federated with Portal for ArcGIS using NTLM security (active directory).

+The session class is used in conjunction with the token class to create a single web session that takes care of authentication and token management.

 ## Dependancies ##
 The following dependancies are required for this script to run.
 Given the environment that this script is working is within a secured NTLM environment, I have created a [gist](https://gist.github.com/SamDrummond/c796710fd812e9a25505) which provides instructions on how to install pip and pip packages.